ethereumjs/organization/docs/introduction.rst

 W4 - Testing and CI
 -------------------

-To provide a high level of reliable we target a high test coverage on all of our libraries and writing new tests and integrate these in the everyday work process (CI) is an ongoing effort.
+To provide a high level of reliability we target a high test coverage on all of our libraries and writing new tests and integrating these in the everyday work process (CI) is an ongoing effort.

 Efforts include: